3 Year Professional Acting

-Fees are £2,500 per term.
-There are 3 terms per year, resulting in 6 terms in total over your two years here.
+(9 terms) starting Sept – July Fees are £2,500 per term.
+There are 3 terms per year, resulting in 9 terms in total over your three years here.
 A refundable deposit of £2,500 is required to secure place.

+(3 terms) starting Sept – July.
 Fees are £2,500 per term.
 There are 3 terms in this year, with the opportunity to join the Senior Company upon completion.
 A refundable deposit of £2,500 is required to secure place.
-Cygnet is currently looking for actors to join this unique ensemble for January/ September 2015.

 To apply: Cygnet Application Form

 Cygnet cannot currently offer any help with finances- although in some cases our current students can apply to our Trustees in cases of financial hardship.
 There are other ways you can source funding for your training here.
 We advise all students to contact your local education authority via your Council in the first instance to find out what funding might be available for you to apply to.
 We are not an accredited course, therefore student loans and DADA awards cannot be applied for.
 However, you can apply for a Professional and Career Development Loan – for details click here.

 Cygnet is not an accredited course because we choose to operate as a professional company to give our students practical experience in acting– resulting in longevity of their careers.
 Learning now how to apply for funding is beneficial to any actor’s career, and a valuable tool for anyone wanting to work within the industry.